darioseidl/peersim-push-sum/README.md

 You can import the project in Eclipse, use the ant buildfile to compile and run the examples, or run the simulator directly.

-The PeerSim simulator (peersim.Simulator) always expects a configutation file as parameter.
+The PeerSim simulator always expects a configuration file as parameter.
 The configuration files for our simulations can be found in the config folder.